On this page:

 The Neighbourhood Character Overlay (NCO) can be used when the following criteria can be met:

-• the proposed area exhibits existing characteristics that need to be protected, or need to be changed to achieve a preferred character
+- the proposed area exhibits special characteristics that need to be protected, or need to be changed to achieve a preferred character

 The NCO should not be used as a ‘blanket’ control across the municipality.
 It should be applied strategically to areas where variations to clause 54 and clause 55 standards fail to meet the specific objectives for neighbourhood character, and new locally tailored standards are required and can be justified.